High School Musical 2: Non-Stop Dance Party

 High School Musical 2: Non-Stop Dance Party is a remixed album of the soundtrack, High School Musical 2.
 It was released first in the UK and Southeast Asia on December 24, 2007.
-The entire album was available to listen to on Disney X D UK from December 21 to December 23, a day before the album was released.
+The entire album was available to listen to on Disney XD UK from December 21 to December 23, a day before the album was released.
 All of the tracks were remixed by Jason Nevins.
 Music videos have been released on Disney Channel for "Bet on It" and "Fabulous".
 Although many fans have stated that the back cover's track listing is incorrect, this is not true.
 In fact, it only states songs included on the album.
 Thus, there is no real track listing to be found.